Photo Shows Mature Plant

 Not only does the spice bush benefit the native fauna, but tea can also be made from its twigs and leaves.
 Additionally, the dried berries can be crushed and used as a spice in various recipes.

 In landscaping, the spicebush is often used as a shrub border or to naturalize an area.
 It is also as an ornamental plant.
 It is relatively slow-growing and requires little maintenance.
 When unobstructed, it can grow 6 to 12 feet high.
 It prefers well-drained, moist, acidic soil, and is best planted in masses against darker foliage to showcase its 3-season beauty.
-It grows well in both shade and sun, but a sunnier location will produce a better bush with more berries.
+The Spice bush grows well in both shade and sun, but a sunnier location will produce a better bush with more berries.
 The male pollinator, which has more abundant spring flowers than the female, is needed to produce fruit on the female plant.
 Spring and fall are the best planting times when the soil is workable.
 Pruning is recommended after flowering.
 It is hardy in Zones 4-9 and is not known for any serious pest or disease problems.

 Leave a Review